sarahzac734/final-project/README.md

 You can also run the visualization using Live Server:

-1) Open this folder in Visual Studio Code
+1) Open this folder in Visual Studio Code.
-2) On the bottom right hand corner of Visual Studio Code, click Go Live
+2) On the bottom right hand corner of Visual Studio Code, click Go Live.

 `data/assignment 3 & 4 dataset (1).xlsx`